Many people suffer from acne sometime in their lives. About 85 percent of people between 12 and 24 experience pimples due to blocked pores.

 Myth 1: Eating chocolate causes pimples

 Diet is only a small part of the picture.
 Research is mixed on whether certain foods can cause acne.
-There is some evidence that dairy products and carbohydrates may indeed impact skin.
+There is some that dairy products and carbohydrates may indeed impact skin.
 More research is needed in this area.
 In the meantime, keep a food diary to see if certain foods might be making your acne worse.

 Myth 2: Washing your face often will stop breakouts